 The Vegan Guide is a fantastic book for only £5, explaining everything you need to embrace the world’s fastest growing way of life.
 The guide includes a chapter on Vegan Parenting; for more information on this subject visit the Vegan Family Guide and The Vegan Society

-So that’s our final tip!
+So that’s our final tip – but for more hacks on staying vegan watch this short talk from Chris at Sacred Space Animal Sanctuary and Rescue.
 We hope you’ve found this useful and good luck on your vegan journey.